 NIH Clinical Center

 Bethesda, MD 20892-1184

-Applications must be received by December 31.
+Applications are welcome throughout the year and will be reviewed upon receipt of a complete packet.
+The candidate interview and selection process is generally complete by the end of March.
 Candidates will be contacted to arrange an interview with the SBB Admissions Committee.
-(The DTM cannot compensate candidates for their travel expenses.)
+The DTM does not compensate candidates for their travel expenses.
 Applicants will be notified of selection or nonselection.

 The National Institutes of Health (NIH) does not discriminate in employment on grounds of sex, race, color, age, religion, handicap, or national origin.

 A competitive salary (GS 11, step 1) is offered.
 Each student is paid as a part-time (32 hours a week), temporary employee not to exceed 13 months to be eligible for benefits.
 In addition to the 10 regular holidays recognized by the Federal Government, students accrue approximately 10 days of annual (vacation leave) and 10 days of sick leave, if needed.

 Participation in program does not convey Federal status; though they are welcome to apply to opportunities open to all US citizens.

 Students have access to an excellent collection of journals and books in the Clinical Center library.
 An extensive collection of textbooks and journals in both blood banking and related fields is available from the National Library of Medicine, located on the NIH campus.
 Students are encouraged to attend seminars, lectures, and symposia given on the NIH campus, at area universities and other local medical institutions.
 If funds permit, students will receive support to attend one professional meeting in the field of transfusion medicine.